Otien0/Simple-Social-media-Django/README.md

   Also, Google about "# slugify" && "# misaka" and know how to use them.
 Links below:
 #                                                                https://pypi.org/project/django-slugify-processor/
 #                                                                https://pypi.org/project/django-misaka/

+Another requirements for the posts_application is to install the "django-braces" package; which allows us to access some convenient Mixins to use with CBVs(Class Based Views)
+    >> Inside your virtual environment use; pip install django-braces